SAP-archive/iot-edge-samples/streaming-aggregation/README.md

       "aggr": "AVG"
     }
 ```
-3. Make sure you have Temperature_0_1 and Humidity_0_1 profiles are created in the rule engine.
-And also make sure to create CUSTOM RULES TempAvg and HumidAvg for each profile.
+3. In the Streaming Service Edge Console, ensure sensor profiles are created for Temperature_0_1 and Humidity_0_1.
+Also, ensure custom rules TempAvg and HumidAvg are created for each sensor profile.
+In both custom rules, set the host name as localhost and port as 9090.

-4. Set the host name as localhost and port as 9090 for CUSTOM RULES.
-Make sure that host and port are same in the in the JSON file.
+4. In the JSON configuration file for this sample, ensure the host and port are the same as configured in the custom rules.

-5. Once JSON file is changed and saved, you need to restart the streaming aggregation service so that it will regenerate the CCL and start the aggregations.
+5. Once JSON file is saved, restart the streaming aggregation sample so that it will regenerate the CCL and start the aggregations.

 ### Deploy and Run
-Here are the steps that you can follow to deploy, run and test it:
+Here are the steps to deploy, run and test:

-1. Un-tar the tar file in to a folder
+1. Un-tar the tar file to a folder
-2. Open the aggr-conf.json file in Notepad
+2. Open the aggr-conf.json file in a text editor
-3. Start your gateway if it is already not running
+3. Start the Streaming Service if it is already not running
-4. Login to the Edge Service’s console using browser: https://localhost
+4. Login to the Streaming Service Edge Console using browser: https://localhost
-5. If not yet then create a sensor profile: Temperature_0_1
+5. If misssing, create a sensor profile: Temperature_0_1
-6. Create a CUSTOM rule called: TempAggregation
+6. Create a custom rule called: TempAggregation
 7. Configure the custom rule with host localhost and port 9090
-8. Save it.
+8. Save the custom rule
 9. Copy the sensor profile id and rule id (both are hexadecimal string)
-10. Go back to your aggr-conf.json file in the Notepad and in the bottom find the section called “rules” and change the ruleId and profileId for one of the section
+10. Go back to the aggr-conf.json file and find the section called “rules” - change the ruleId and profileId
-11. Save it.
-Exit the notepad.
+11. Save the aggr-conf.json file
 12. In the command line, set the STREAMING_HOME.
-For example, if your "edgeservices" folder is at "c:\Gateway\edgeservices" then your STREAMING_HOME should be set to "C:\Gateway\edgeservices\esp\ESP-5_1"
+For example, if the "edgeservices" folder is at "c:\Gateway\edgeservices" then STREAMING_HOME should be set to "C:\Gateway\edgeservices\esp\ESP-5_1"
-13. To run aggregation service from command line:
+13. To run aggregation service from the command line:
 ```json
 java -jar SampleEdgeAnalytics-null.jar
 ```
-14. Shutdown the gateway and start again
+14. Restart the Streaming Service
-15. Open MQTTBox (if you don’t have then download this for Chrome) and send messages to Edge Service’s Temperature_0_1 sensor profile.
-You can use other methods to send data to Edge Services too.
+15. Use a supported method to send data to the Temperature_0_1 sensor profile in SAP Edge Services Streaming Service.
+(For example, a tool such as MQTTBox or Postman can be used)
 16. Check the file for aggregations and events in the UI.
-If you are using "persist" aggregation then you should see new aggregations are created in the CSV file in the same folder.
-If you have configured JSON to use aggregations in the rule then you should see the rules events generated in the streaming rule engine.
+If "persist" aggregation is configurated, then new aggregations are created in the CSV file in the same folder.
+If streaming aggregations are configured, then view the events generated in the Streaming Service Edge Console.

 ## Limitations

-There are some limitations of what you can do with this aggregation service.
+There are some limitations of what is possible with this streaming aggregation sample.
 Here are the list of functionalities that are supported or not supported:

 For Persistence Aggregation:
-- You can only define ONE Custom Rule for ONE  sensor profile (sensor data)
+- You can only define ONE custom rule for ONE sensor profile (sensor data)
 - You can define only one type of aggregation once for each sensor profile.
-You can not define same aggregation type for a sensor profile twice and provide different time windowing property
+You cannot define the same aggregation type for a sensor profile twice and provide different time (window) property
 - You can define one or more unique aggregations for each sensor profile

 For Streaming Aggregation:
-- You can only define ONE Custom Rule for ONE  sensor profile (sensor data)
+- You can only define ONE custom rule for ONE sensor profile (sensor data)
 - You can define only one type of aggregation once for each sensor profile.
-You can not define same aggregation type for a sensor profile twice and provide different time windowing property
+You cannot define the same aggregation type for a sensor profile twice and provide different time (window) property
 - You can define one or more unique aggregations for each sensor profile
-- You can only bring ONE type of aggregation as an event back to streaming rule engine
+- You can only bring ONE type of aggregation as an event back to the Streaming Service

 ## Known Issues

-Currently, the on-premise Streaming Service requires the aggregation service to start before you start Edge Services.
-For any other issues, you can check the log file that this aggregation service generates as well as Edge Services Streaming Service log files located at .../dep_iot_edge/log/
+Currently, the on-premise Streaming Service requires this streaming aggregation sample to start before the Streaming Service starts.
+For any other issues, check the log file that this streaming aggregation sample generates as well as Streaming Service log files located at .../dep_iot_edge/log/

 ## How to obtain support